johnnyd710/johnnyd710.github.io/commonplace.md

 --- 2019-07-07 A people's History of the United States, by Howard Zimmerman For the Republicans to win the election of 1877 they essentially bribed congress to give the remaining electoral votes to them in return for rich whites in south getting federal funding for infrastructure and stuff and not intervening in racial policy and removing union troops!!!

----!
-2019-09-21 In the Name of Rome by Adrian Goldsworthy

-Trajan's Parthia campaign Greatest extent of the Roman Empire was under Trajan, would be cool to have a map of it.
-Trajan's column in Rome would be so cool to see, celebrating his Dacian Campaign.
-Trajan was so close to destroying Parthia... he even captured the capital, but internal rebellion and the Jewish revolt made him come back and then he died.

 --- 2019-10-12 In the Name of Rome by Adrian Goldsworthy